pythonInRelay/pythonInRelay/README.md

 I have one degree in CompSci🖥️ & Business🏢 and another in Environmental Science🍃 & Engineering⚙️

-- 💬 Ask me about working for you 😃
 - 🌱 I’m currently working with DevOps and Docker/K8s! 🤖🐳

 ## Languages and Tools I Use